 Now the contract is signed by both buyer and seller, and the deposit (usually between 5% – 10% of the purchase price) is either telegraphically transferred or paid by the buyer’s solicitor, by banker’s draft.
 The completion date is set at this stage.

-This is generally set anything between a few days and a few weeks after exchange of contracts, depending on the sellers and your personal requirements.
+This is generally set anywhere between a few days and a few weeks after the exchange of contracts, depending on the sellers and your personal requirements.
 Residual monies from your mortgage company (usually about 90%) are now transferred from your lawyer’s to the seller’s lawyer’s account.
-Finally Congratulations, you are now the legal owner of your new home!
+Finally, congratulations!
+You are now the legal owner of your new home.